Embodied cognition: Clinical settings

 The procedures and methods of investigation in clinical neuropsychology have been directly influenced by localization and computational approaches to cognition.
 These techniques have made numerous contributions to the development of clinical practice.
 Embodied cognition broadens the scope of clinical practice by providing a more comprehensive view of cognitive processes under both normal and pathological conditions by highlighting the role of the body and sensory-motor experience in cognition.
 Thereby, challenging the integration of embodied cognitive practices in clinical assessment and diagnosis processes.
 For instance, there exist a number of interventions and therapies which are incorporating the ability of the body to influence cognitive states to aid individuals with psychological difficulties.
-An example is the already established use of behavioral treatments for children’s disorders such as autism.
+An example is the already established use of behavioral treatments for children's disorders such as autism.
 Another example of embodied integrative therapies involves sensorimotor retraining as well as stimulation techniques to prevent, reduce, or release pain associated with phantom limbs.
 Also, fields of psychotherapy (body oriented psychotherapy and somatic psychology), which are prominent in Europe and encompasses embodied interventions such as dance and movement therapy, have begun to receive more empirical support.
+Vittorio Guidano's post-rationalist cognitive therapy builds on Humberto Maturana and Francisco Varela's theory of autopoiesis and postulates that human knowledge is emotional and embodied.
 One of the most common integrative treatments of mental illness to the western psychosocial sphere is via mindfulness practices and exercise.

 Sport

 Embodied cognitive perspectives can inform and impact motor skill research in the fields of sport and sport psychology.
 Studies have shown that the embodiment thesis comes into action through many ways in sport such as sport-related action-specific perception, understanding, prediction, judgement, training, and language comprehension.
 From an embodied cognition perspective, a study examined the relationship between previous motor and visual experience and the current officiating experience of expert judges and referees.
 It was reported that sports judges who had performed the judged tasks and/or had experience observing others perform the specific tasks would achieve better in judging a specific sport activity compared to someone without this motor and observational experience.
-In another study, reading comprehension and memory were shown to be improved if the subject would simultaneously read the description of certain physical activity (e.g basketball actions) and perform physical manipulations that were consistent with them.
+In another study, reading comprehension and memory were shown to be improved if the subject would simultaneously read the description of certain physical activity (e.g. basketball actions) and perform physical manipulations that were consistent with them.
 The action-based theory of reading comprehension states that the sensory system and motor system are involved during the process of understanding, imagining, and remembering an action described in a story, as if the reader was actually perceiving or executing that action.
 These and similar studies show the influence of embodied cognition in sport and sport psychology.